werk85/grunt-hockeyapp-upload/README.md

 ## The "hockeyapp" task

 ### Overview
-In your project's Gruntfile, add a section named `hockeyapp_upload` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `hockeyapp` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({